DaniilsSmirnovs/P1_Bellabeat/README.md

 #### Purpose:

+Define the problem you’re trying to solve
+How can your insights drive business decisions?

-The project goal is to identify current trends in smart device usage, and how these trends could be applied to Ballabeat customers and Ballabeat marketing strategy.
+The goal of this project is to analyse trends in the usage of non-Bellabeat smart devices.
+It will identify the most common features that consumers engage with and explore the factors that drive this usage.
+Based on these findings, the project will assess how these features can be relevant to Bellabeat's target audience and provide recommendations for an effective marketing strategy.

 #### Major Project Activities: